At least 2 wounded in shooting outside high school basketball game near Kansas City

 Two Clay County Sheriff's deputies who were providing security for the game itself responded to the entrance of the school's football field, where they found a crime scene with one victim, the city said.

-It was later learned there was a second victim, a juvenile, the city said.
-Both victims were rushed to local hospitals in critical condition.
+It was later learned there was a second shooting victim, a juvenile, the city said.
+Both were rushed to local hospitals in critical condition.
 The juvenile was later upgraded to serious condition.

 The shooting occurred outside the building where the game was being played, the North Kansas City Schools district said in a message it shared with families and staff.